 What?
 The Great Discontent

 Why?
-As the name itself implies, it’s important to stay hungry, and The Great Discontent makes for a good snack when you’re looking for inspiration, encouragement or just another take on running a business.
+As the name implies, it’s important to stay hungry, and The Great Discontent makes for a good snack when you’re looking for inspiration, encouragement or just another take on running a business.
 Apart from killer content, The Great Discontent’s commitment to long-form journalism is made so digestible with their beautifully designed site and magazine offshoot.
 Episode 004 is a favourite, where comedian Aparna Nancherla and writer Debbie Mailman, talk about the “magic of connections” (yes!) and how courage can be more important than passion, once you’ve started a project.

 Why?
 Waking up to the sound of host Steve Bloomfield’s voice in the morning is my antidote to mainstream news.
 Mainly focused on global politics, The Foreign Desk gives a sound account of the world’s happenings.
 Skipping the hyperbolic headlines for a day is a welcome change!
 Current features such as the Trump Presidency and Brexit are mentioned, however, there is also an emphasis on all corners of the globe, micro and macro communities are covered equally.
 Refreshing and insightful, my kinda thing.